WKU Faculty-Led Programs International

-Faculty-led study abroad has become increasingly popular with WKU students and is a fundamental part of the university's international education portfolio.
+Faculty-led programs have become increasingly popular with WKU students and are a fundamental part of the university's international education portfolio.
 More than half of WKU students who study abroad participate in faculty-led programs.
 This reflects the national trend in which 56% of students study abroad on short-term programs.

 Apply the lessons learned in the classroom through off-campus, hands-on practical learning around the world.

-Faculty-Led Study Abroad (FLSA) is right for you if:
+Faculty-Led Programs (FLP) are right for you if:

 - You want to make a foreign destination your classroom, but need help in dealing with the logistics,

 - You are running a certificate program, and desire to give your students a fresh perspective on their program,

 - You are seeking to challenge students in new ways with Honors enriched embedded courses, or

 - You want to incorporate an international experience into a semester-long course.

 Anyone who can teach a course may be a faculty leader.

 Benefits to Faculty